edgedb/edgedb/docs/intro/quickstart.rst

 - For a deep dive into the EdgeQL query language, check out the `Interactive Tutorial </tutorial>`_.

-- For an immersive, comprehensive walkthrough of EdgeDB concepts, check out our illustrated e-book `Easy EdgeDB </easy-edgedb>`_; it's designed to walk a total beginner through EdgeDB, from the basics all the way through advanced concepts.
+- For an immersive, comprehensive walkthrough of Gel concepts, check out our illustrated e-book `Easy Gel </easy-edgedb>`_; it's designed to walk a total beginner through Gel, from the basics all the way through advanced concepts.

 - To start building an application using the language of your choice, check out